KnowageLabs/Knowage-Documentation/functionalities-guide/Dataset/ka_dev_dataset.rst

 ..

-   Letís see how to define a Knowage dataset:
+   Let‚Äôs see how to define a Knowage dataset:

    |image26|